10 Types of Google Ads You Should Know About!

 1. Masthead Ads: Masthead ads are premium ad placements that appear at the top of the YouTube homepage for 24 hours.
 They autoplay for up to 30 seconds without sound and can be an effective way to reach a large audience quickly.

 1. Product Shopping ads: Product Shopping ads are the most common type of Google Shopping ads.
-They display a single product with its image, title, price, and sometimes additional information like ratings or promotions.
+The standard format.
+A single product card with image, title, price, and store name, shown on the Search results page, the Shopping tab, and partner sites.
+Best for promoting specific SKUs to buyers comparing options.

 Key features: